api-platform/docs/core/configuration.md

         # The active versions of OpenAPI to be exported or used in the swagger_ui.
 The first value is the default.
         versions: [2, 3]

-        # The swagger api keys.
+        # The swagger API keys.
         api_keys: []
-            # The name of the header or query parameter containing the api key.
+            # The name of the header or query parameter containing the API key.
             # name: ''

-            # Whether the api key should be a query parameter or a header.
+            # Whether the API key should be a query parameter or a header.
             # type: 'query' or 'header'

     openapi: